saylordotorg/course_econ102/Unit09.md

+---
+layout: default
+title: "ECON102: Principles of Macroeconomics"
+course_description: "An exploration of the factors that impact the overall performance of economies.
+The course focuses on public policies helping and hindering the achievement of intended outcomes, such as reducing unemployment or increasing trade."
+next: ../Unit10
+previous: ../Unit08
+---
 **Unit 9: The Developing World** <span id="9"></span> *Less developed countries (LDCs) face a number of obstacles both in obtaining needed resources and in making better use of their current